Plant Exports Management System (PEMS)

 Once registered, if the AO has used PEMS to record the inspection results:

-- export registered establishments with access to PEMS will be able to view and download inspection records from all inspections conducted at their establishment.
+- export registered establishments with access to PEMS will be able to view and download inspection records and calibration reports from all inspections/calibrations conducted at their establishment.

-Note: When Exporter users and EDI users request access under their relevant roles, they will be prompted to provide either their exporter number or EDI user number.
+Note: When exporter users and EDI users request access under their relevant roles, they will be prompted to provide either their exporter number or EDI user number.

 Businesses that use their own electronic export systems

-Where a client or AO has an electronic system that is used to record inspections and/or generate export documentation, including an Export Compliance Record (ECR), then this system may be able to integrate with PEMS.
+Where a client or AO has an electronic system that is used to record inspections, ITCT calibrations and/or generate export documentation (including an Export Compliance Record (ECR)), then this system may be able to integrate with PEMS.
 This means that those clients can continue to use their existing system and the data captured in these systems will be extracted into PEMS via system integration.
 The client will still need to register as a PEMS user to allow the data transfer.

 Businesses whose systems are not yet integrated with PEMS are encouraged to use PEMS if it is efficient to do so.
-However, where this would result in a duplication of work, businesses can continue to use their current system and submit inspection records and additional documents to the department via email, until integration options are complete.
+However, where this would result in a duplication of work, businesses can continue to use their current system and submit records and additional documents to the department via email, until integration options are complete.
 Submission of records via email will not be accepted after the transitional period and all user will be expected to be using PEMS, either directly or via system integration, by May 2020.

-Where a business has an electronic system that is utilised for one step in the export pathway (for example, a container tracking system) then the documents generated by this system can be used to support the inspection process.
+Where a business has an electronic system that is used for one step in the export pathway (for example, a container tracking system) then documents generated by this system can be attached to the PEMS record to support the inspection and/or ITCT calibration process.
 However, the rest of the inspection should be completed in PEMS if it would have previously been completed manually.

 What training is available?